-Also known as the parasternal group, these nodes travel along the internal mammary artery and vein within the intercostal spaces and deep to the parietal pleura.
-Perforating lymphatics accompany perforating branches of the internal mammary artery through the deep fascia and pectoralis muscles.
-Variations in blood supply to the breast via these perforators explain why, in all quadrants of the breast, cancer has the potential to metastasize via internal mammary lymphatics, especially in the deep medial aspect of the breast.
+Also known as the internal mammary nodes, these nodes travel along the internal thoracic artery and vein within the intercostal spaces and deep to the parietal pleura.
+Perforating lymphatics accompany perforating branches of the internal thoracic artery through the deep fascia and pectoralis muscles.
+Variations in blood supply to the breast via these perforators explain why, in all quadrants of the breast, cancer has the potential to metastasize via parasternal lymphatics, especially in the deep medial aspect of the breast.

 Globally, breast cancer affects 1 in 8 women in their lifetime.
 In the US alone, over 250,000 new cases of breast cancer are diagnosed, and over 40,000 deaths are attributed to breast cancer each year.
 An overall 90% 5-year survival rate can be attributed to early detection due to cancer screening and advances in adjuvant treatment.